 There was a time when I spent half of each month out of the country.
 These days, however, I’d much rather stay closer to home and exploring domestic hotspots like Oklahoma City that are truly multi-faceted, doable over a long weekend and capitalize on so many of my interests: food, spirits, the outdoors, art and urban culture.

-Last month, SVV and I spent four days there on our inaugural visit to OKC, and within hours of touching down, we were smitten with this truly delightful place.
+We spent four days on the ground during our inaugural visit to OKC, and within hours of touching down, we were smitten with this truly delightful place.
 Why?
 Well, I’ll tell you:

 It’s a big city with a small town vibe